jwr-git/pwcoco/README.md

 `pwcoco --bfile "../../1kg_plink/chr5" --phen1_file "tgfbi/TGFBI_exposure.txt" --phen2_file "tgfbi/TGFBI_outcome.txt" --out "tgfbi/res" --chr 5 --maf 0.01 --out_cond 1`

+### Input File Formats
+The bfile, or reference files, must be in Plink format.
+This means a .bed, .bim and .fam file in the same directory with the same name.

+Phenotype files do not require a certain file format.
+Instead, they _must_ follow this structure:

+`SNP	effect_allele	other_allele	effect_allele_freq	beta	se	p	n`

+Column names do not matter, only the order of the data.

+### Output File Formats
+The program by default will output a file with the ending `.coloc` which contains the results for each of the colocalisation analyses run:

+`SNP1	SNP2	H0	H1	H2	H3	H4	log_abf_all`

+If the data has been unconditioned, then the SNP column will contain "unconditioned" instead of a SNP name.
+Please note that output files **are not** deleted or overwritten between runs.
+That means if you run the program twice with the same output file name, results will be appended to the output file.
+SNPs correspond to the same numbered phenotype file, e.g. SNP1 comes from phen1_file.

+The program will also output two extra files (ending in `.included`) listing the SNPs included in the analysis from each dataset.
+Finally, if the `out_cond` flag is set to true, the program will output the conditioned results after the conditional analysis in files ending with `.cojo`:

+`Chr	SNP	bp	refA	freq	b	se	p	n	freq_geno	bC	bC_se	pC`

+The columns `freq`, `b`, `se` and `p` should be unaltered from the original dataset.
+The final columns will be post-conditional analysis.

 ## To Do
+- Allow more functions to work asynchronously.
 - Rewrite the .bed reading function for efficiency.
 - Provide example files.
 - Clean up input flags.